MRBednar/Advent2018NetCore/README.md

 Bednar's terrible code

-We should be posting to two places
+We should be posting to two places again